Alternative Retirement Plan for College/University Employees

 - Law enforcement personnel and re-employed retirees who are otherwise eligible.

 What Your Employees Will Receive

-New employees who are eligible to choose one of the three OPERS retirement plans will receive the OPERS Retirement Plan Selection Kit, which contains detailed information about OPERS and the benefits of membership in our system.
+New employees who are eligible to choose one of the three OPERS retirement plans will receive the OPERS Welcome Letter, which contains detailed information about OPERS and the benefits of membership in our system.

 ARP Enrollment Information

-Regarding the enrollment forms, please be aware that as a university employer you may add your name, logo and employer code to the forms, but you may not alter the text in any way.
+Regarding the enrollment forms please be aware that as a university employer you may add your name, logo, listing of ARP vendors and employer code to the forms, but you may not alter the text in any way.

 The Retirement Plan Election Form (ARP-3) is to be used for all new hires and newly eligible after August 1, 2005.

-The deadline for colleges/universities to receive an election form from any employee eligible to elect and ARP is 120 days from their employment start date or date they transferred to an eligible position.
+The deadline for colleges and universities to receive an election form from any employee eligible to elect an ARP is 120 days from their ARP eligibility date.

 Automatic Transfer of OPERS Contributions

-For new hires and those newly eligible for ARP (due to status change from part-time to full-time) on or after August 1, 2005, all retirement contributions with that university/college are retroactive to the employee's ARP effective date and will automatically transfer to the selected ARP vendor.
+For new hires and those newly eligible for ARP (due to status change from part time to full time) on or after Aug.
+1, 2005, all retirement contributions with that university or college are retroactive to the employee's ARP effective date and will automatically transfer to the selected ARP vendor.